emwp/mweeter/README.md

 Mweeter is an minimal app replicating some features from Twitter, such as a timeline, ability to follow/unfollow other people, infinite scrolling and profile editing.

-You can check it out at: mweeter-zeta.vercel.app
+You can check it out at: [Mweeter](https://mweeter-zeta.vercel.app/)

 ## Features: